Davis, Randle lead Pelicans past Spurs, 140-126

 Moore hit a pair of 3s during the spurt, Randle added a follow shot while being fouled and Jackson converted a pair of transition layups, one a reverse as he was fouled.

+Holiday's layups gave New Orleans a three-point lead before DeRozan's layup made it 68-67 at halftime.

+New Orleans began the second half with an 8-0 run that included two 3s by Mirotic.
+San Antonio briefly got as close as 83-82 on Gay's fade.

-San Antonio was still as close as 83-82 on Gay's fade in the third quarter.
-But New Orleans responded with seven straight points on Wesley Johnson's wing 3 and consecutive dunks by Davis, and the Pelicans methodically built a double-digit lead that got as large as 20.
+New Orleans responded with seven straight points on Wesley Johnson's wing 3 and consecutive dunks by Davis, and the Pelicans methodically built a double-digit lead that got as large as 20 during a largely anticlimactic fourth quarter.

 UP NEXT